google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

     ffmpeg -i glocken.mov -b:v 350K -b:a 350K glocken.mp4

-Notice that there are two bitrate flags, -b:a and -b:v.
+Notice that there are two bitrate flags, `-b:a` and `-b:v`.
 One is for audio and the other is for video.

 ### Resolution

-_Resolution_ is the amount of information in a single frame of video, given as

-the number of logical pixels in each dimension.
+_Resolution_ is the amount of information in a single frame of video, given as the number of logical pixels in each dimension.
 [Youtube recommends](https://support.google.com/youtube/answer/6375112) the following resolutions for video uploads, all in the 16:9 aspect ratio.
 There's nothing